Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

 • Rod Drury welcome to the Covid 19 party, but wrong on 5G

-And, notably, Skinny's 'endless' data plans include hotspotting (such as sharing a phone's internet connection with another device, such as a laptop, or streaming video to a TV).
+Notably, Skinny's "endless" data plans include hotspotting, such as sharing a phone's internet connection with another device, such as a laptop, or streaming video to a TV.

-Parent Spark excluded hotspotting when it launched its 'endless' data plans earlier this week (starting from $40 per month for 3GB at full speed), although it did offer it as a $10 per month add-on.
+Parent Spark excluded hotspotting when it launched its "endless" data plans this week (starting from $40 a month for 3GB at full speed), although it did offer it as a $10 a month add-on.

-Skinny is even offering a $5 per week endless data plan, meaning you could get unlimited data per month for

-Vodafone was the first to offer offer 'endless' data across all levels of plan back in February, with plans starting from $40 per month for 4GB at full tilt.
-Hotspotting was included, as was an option to buy more data at full-speed (something not matched by Spark or Skinny so far.
-See more pricing at the foot of this story.
-Speed is throttled to 1.2 megabits per second or standard definition video-only level once you hit your data limit.
+Vodafone was the first to offer "endless" data across all levels of plans in February, starting from $40 a month for 4GB at full tilt.
+Hotspotting was included, as was an option to buy more data at full-speed, which has not been matched by Spark or Skinny so far.
+Speed is throttled to 1.2 megabits a second or standard definition video-only level once you hit your data limit.

 Vodafone's endless mobile data pricing